DevTeam/Pure.DI/readme/decorator.md

 service.GetMessage().ShouldBe("Hello World !!!");
 ```

-Here an instance of the _Service_ type, labeled _"base"_, is embedded in the decorator _DecoratorService_.
+Here an instance of the _Service_ type, labeled _"base"_, is injected in the decorator _DecoratorService_.
 You can use any tag that semantically reflects the feature of the abstraction being embedded.
 The tag can be a constant, a type, or a value of an enumerated type.

 The following partial class will be generated: